Grand Canyon: Activities

 Camping on the North and South rims is generally restricted to established campgrounds and reservations are highly recommended, especially at the busier South Rim.
 There is at large camping available along many parts of the North Rim managed by Kaibab National Forest.
 North Rim campsites are only open seasonally due to road closures from weather and winter snowpack.
 All overnight camping below the rim requires a backcountry permit from the Backcountry Office (BCO).
 Each year Grand Canyon National Park receives approximately 30,000 requests for backcountry permits.
 The park issues 13,000 permits, and close to 40,000 people camp overnight.
 The earliest a permit application is accepted is the first of the month, four months before the proposed start month.

-Tourists wishing for a more vertical perspective can go skydiving, board helicopters and small airplanes in Boulder, Las Vegas, Phoenix and Grand Canyon National Park Airport (seven miles from the South Rim) for canyon flyovers.
+Tourists wishing for a more vertical perspective can go skydiving, board helicopters and small airplanes in Boulder, Las Vegas, Phoenix, Grand Canyon West Airport, and Grand Canyon National Park Airport (seven miles from the South Rim) for canyon flyovers.
 Scenic flights are no longer allowed to fly within 1500 feet of the rim within the national park because of a late 1990s crash.
 The last aerial video footage from below the rim was filmed in 1984.
-However, some helicopter flights land on the Havasupai and Hualapai Indian Reservations within Grand Canyon (outside of the park boundaries).
+However, some helicopter flights land on the Havasupai and Hualapai Indian Reservations within the Grand Canyon (outside of the park boundaries).